-- 3. DVDs On Learning Hub: Watch three of the following: "Making The Mummies Dance" a lecture by Richard Farmer; "The Listener and The Biblical Text" a lecture by Thomas Long; Of Towers and Lights by Calvin Butts, a Prophetic Preaching sermon; and a Narrative sermon by Morgan Medlock.
+- 4. DVDs On Learning Hub: Watch three of the following: "Making The Mummies Dance" a lecture by Richard Farmer; "The Listener and The Biblical Text" a lecture by Thomas Long; Of Towers and Lights by Calvin Butts, a Prophetic Preaching sermon; and a Narrative sermon by Morgan Medlock.
 Write a two- to three-page analysis of each presentation (excluding cover page), evaluating and comparing strengths and weaknesses, noting what, if anything, you have learned or confirmed that will strengthen your preaching.
-The deadlines for the DVD summaries-regardless of the order in which you view them-are November 3, November 17, and December 1. - 4.
+The deadlines for the DVD summaries-regardless of the order in which you view them-are March 22, April 5, and April 19. - 5.
 Self-Assessment: Students will watch the video of the second sermon and use the preaching assessment document for self-assessment of the sermon.
 Students should rate themselves honestly and transparently in each category.
 In the comments section they should list what they believe they did well and where they need to improve.
 If there are no submitted video links, students will not receive any credit for their self-assessment.
 Please review your video and analyze as soon as possible after preaching it, especially if toward the deadline for final submission of assignments.

-Please note that although the semester ends on December 10, assignments will not be accepted later than December 7 unless advance communication with the professor has resulted in an agreement to an alternate approach.
+Please note that although the semester ends on May 6, assignments will not be accepted after May 3 unless advance communication with the professor has resulted in an agreement to an alternate approach.